-Having a poor performing AdWords landing page is bad news – not only will Google be less likely to show your ads, but you are probably missing out on valuable conversions.
+Having a poor performing Google Ads (formerly known as AdWords) landing page is bad news – not only will Google be less likely to show your ads, but you are probably missing out on valuable conversions.
 It also negatively affects your Quality Scores, which means you end up paying more for each click.

 According to Google, you should focus on three things if your landing page quality needs improvement:

-If Google has deemed your landing pages to be “below average” in quality, you may be looking for more specific advice.
-Here are 10 tips on improving your landing page Quality Score.
+If Google has deemed your landing pages to be “below average” in quality, you’re probably looking to improve your landing page experience Here are 10 tips on improving your landing page Quality Score.

 Megan Marrs is a veteran content marketer who harbors a love for writing, watercolors, oxford commas, and dogs of all shapes and sizes.
 When she’s not typing out blog posts or crafting killer social media campaigns, you can find her lounging in a hammock with an epic fantasy novel.